smith11235/deep_import/TUTORIAL.md

 Using the current belongs_to support you can load in any way you wish. from lib/tasks/benchmark.rake

-	# construct all the parents into an array/lookup container
+	# construct all the parents into a lookup container
 	parents = (0..1).collect {|i| Parent.new( :name => "#{i}" ) }

-	# then create children and collect them into a lookup container
+	# then create children and collect Children into a lookup container
 	children = (0..3).collect do |i|
 		child = Child.new( :name => "#{i}" )
 		# setting their association randomly based on construction order
 		child.parent = parents[ i % 2 ]
 		child
 	end

 	# then create grandchildren
 	grand_children = (0..7).collect do |i|
 		grand_child = GrandChild.new( :name => "#{i}" )
-		# setting their child association radomly based on construction order
+		# set child association based on construction order
 		grand_child.child = children[ i % 4 ]
 		grand_child
 	end